ndjinga/SOLVERLAB/README.md

 - [Surface Finite elements for the Poisson-Beltrami problem on a sphere in 3D (by M. Nguemfouo, PhD student)](CDMATH/tests/doc/3DPoissonSphereEF/SynthesisConvergenceFESphere.pdf)
 - [Surface Finite elements for the Poisson-Beltrami problem on a torus in 3D (by M. Nguemfouo, PhD student)](CDMATH/tests/doc/3DPoissonTorusEF/SynthesisConvergenceFETorus.pdf)

-Download SOLVERLAB sources to compile
+Download SOLVERLAB sources for compilation
 ----------------------------------

-Create your source directory.
-For instance:
+The easiest way to use SOLVERLAB is to download the SALOME binary file corresponding to your operating system [here](https://www.salome-platform.org/downloads/current-version).
+However the binary file can be very large (up to 5GB).
+Compilation of SOLVERLAB from source files can provide a better alternative using less disk and memory space.

+To compile SOLVERLAB source, first create a source directory, for instance with:
 * `mkdir ~/workspace/SOLVERLAB`
 * `cd ~/workspace/SOLVERLAB`

-Download from GitHub
+Download SOLVERLAB source from GitHub
 * click on the following link : `https://github.com/ndjinga/SOLVERLAB/archive/master.zip`, then unzip the file in a directory SOLVERLAB-master
 * or type the following in a terminal : `wget https://github.com/ndjinga/SOLVERLAB/archive/master.zip`, then unzip the file in a directory SOLVERLAB-master
 * or clone the git repository to a folder SOLVERLAB-master:  `git clone https://github.com/ndjinga/SOLVERLAB.git SOLVERLAB-master`